 It is important to note that you cannot call your EAS© service “therapy” unless you are an active therapist and your program is directly related to providing the therapy that falls under the respective college associated with the profession, under provincial law.

 What you should know before registering

 This course is quite specific in its values and may not be compatible with some registrants.
-Please note that Marianne holds absolutely no judgment on others’ value systems; however, she wishes only to attract compatible people for the program to stay true to the respective teachings in this course.
+Please note that we hold absolutely no judgment on others’ value systems; however, we wish only to attract compatible people for the program to stay true to the respective teachings in this course.
 Should you begin the course and unexpected compatibility issues arise for us in any particular area, we reserve the right to excuse you from the program and refund you if appropriate.
 Please ask for clarification regarding this issue if you have questions.

-Marianne’s approach is based on the profound belief and core value that all beings, including animals, have evolving purposes, the gift of choice, and equal rights for a respectful existence.
+The approach in this practice is based on the profound belief and core value that all beings, including animals, have evolving purposes, the gift of choice, and equal rights for a respectful existence.
 It is reflected in the treatment and approach with the horses.
 (For this reason, it is ideal for those who are vegetarian or vegan or considering starting some lifestyle changes).

-Although some components of Equine-assisted Support© and Equigrounding© fit under the category of alternative approaches/interventions, Marianne recognizes and fully respects the role and place of traditional medicine and therapies.
+Although some components of Equine-assisted Support© and Equigrounding© fit under the category of alternative approaches/interventions, we recognize, include, and fully respect evidence-based practice and the role of traditional medicine and therapies in wellness.
 It is important that all registrants accept the biopsychosocial approach (which will be covered in more detail in the course) with the future professional intention for its application when appropriate.

 Only those with a specific educational/professional background will be considered to include life coaching.
 This will also depend on whether or not the registrant wishes to be registered and the nature of the future program/service they intend to deliver.
 This will be done through a review by board members.